yongchaofan/FLTerm/docs/index.md

 >
 > Additionally when disconnected with local edit mode enabled, user is presented with a "tinyTerm >" prompt, simply type commands like "telnet 192.168.1.1" or "ssh admin@172.16.1.1" to make conection
 >
-> ### Sending Files
+> ### Transfer files to remote host
 >
-> Simple drag and drop files to the terminal window will cause the files to be transfered to remote host, remote files will be placed in the current working directory
+> Drag and drop files to the terminal window will get the files transfered to remote host, placed in the current working directory
 >
-	on ssh connection files are copied via scp; on sftp connection files are copied via sftp put on netconf connection the files content will be sent as xml on serial connection first file will be sent using xmodem protocol
+	on ssh connection files are copied via scp on sftp connection files are copied via sftp put on netconf connection the files content will be sent as xml on serial connection first file will be sent using xmodem protocol

 >only send function of the original xmodem protocol is supported, CRC optional.
 This is added to support bootstraping of MCUs on embeded system like Ardiuno
 >
-> ### Batch Automation
+> ### Task Automation with batch commands
 >
-> To automate the execution of commands, simply drag and drop a list of commands to the terminal, tinyTerm send one command at a time, wait for prompt string before sending the next command, to avoid overflowing the receive buffer of the remote host or network device.
+> To automate tasks, simply drag and drop a list of commands to the terminal, tinyTerm send one command at a time, wait for prompt string before sending the next command, to avoid overflowing the receive buffer of the remote host or network device.
 >
 > Most command line interface system uses a prompt string to tell user it’s ready for the next command, for example "> " or "$ " used by Cisco routers. tinyTerm will auto detect the prompt string used by remote host when a batch is dropped.
 Additionally, prompt string can be set in the script using command "!Prompt {str}", refer to appendix A for details and other special commands supported for scripting.
 >